Reciprocal theorem for calculating the flow rate of oscillatory channel flows: Oscillatory flow in a straight rigid channel

-This form of the solution and its $\Wor$ expansion is also given by \citet[section~11.7]{panton2013} (see also \cite[\S24]{LL87f} for a similar but not identical discussion).
-From equation~\eqref{eq:vz_osc_channel}, the dimensionless volumetric flow rate's amplitude is
+This form of the solution and its $\mathrm{Wo}$ expansion is also given by \citet[Sec.~11.7]{panton2013} (see also \cite[\S24]{LL87f} for a similar but not identical discussion).
+From Eq.~\eqref{eq:vz_osc_channel}, the dimensionless volumetric flow rate's amplitude is